syz14/PSWE.B-Flashcard-Revision-Tool/README.md

 # PSWE.B-Flashcard-Revision-Tool
-This is Zain Jafri's Revision tool for high school students that uses flash cards to aid in revision for students
+This is Zain Jafri's Revision tool for high school students that uses flash cards to aid in revision for students This is a great tool for revision that utilises the concept of active recall.